 Can I hunt without a guide?

-Simply, the answer is "no." We adhere to this policy for one very important reason ' your safety and the safety of others.
+Simply, the answer is "no".
+We adhere to this policy for one very important reason ' your safety and the safety of others.

 How often do you release birds?